ErikSimonsen/Master-Thesis-Sourcecode/README.md

    N.B. this script may appear to freeze, it takes approx 30 mins to run and will not always write output to the terminal.
+   Alternatively: Run the script executeQDupScripts.sh to run the 4 qDup scripts once, each for a different mode:
+   	- both applications run on jvm mode and only static resources are requested
+   	- both applications run on jvm mode and only dynamic resources (from a db container) are requested
+   	- both applications run on native mode and only static resources are requested
+   	- both applications run on native mode and only dynamic resources (from a db container) are requested This will produce 4 directories (jvm-static, jvm-db, native-static, native-db) in ./results/data with all the data for each script-run. executeQDupScripts.sh does nothing else than just calling the above code-snipped 4 times with a different {script_name}
 7. After the run has complete, process the run data with `processResults.sh`

     ```shell script